wp-plugins/microblog-poster/readme.txt

 * Activate the Plugin through the 'Plugins' menu in WordPress
 * Settings->MicroblogPoster, configure your social network accounts.
 * The plugin is ready, it will automatically cross posts to social networks whenever you publish a new blog post.
+* You can also configure the old posts auto publishing, that way you'll keep alive old posts.

 **twitter.com accounts** [Help with screenshots](http://efficientscripts.com/help/microblogposter/twitterhelp "Twitter help with screenshots.")